web-create/web-create.github.io/about.md

 > Webcreate is a community project by [Gayan Virajith][gayan] and [Maheshika Lakmali][maheshika].

-We highly appreciate your feedback.
-If there is anything you wish to say, please drop us an email on <mailto:webcreatelk@gmail.com>
+We love your feedbacks and suggestions.
+If there is anything, please drop us an email on <mailto:webcreatelk@gmail.com>, we would love to response.
+If you just want to say `hi`, that is fine too.

 [gayan]: http://gayanvirajith.github.io
 [maheshika]: http://maheshikalakmali.github.io